gmpaier/gmpaier/readme.md

 - :closed_book: I'm an avid reader of philosophy, I especially enjoy metaphysics and philosophy of language.
 My personal favorite philosophy book is Jacques Derrida's *Of Grammatology*.

 - :guitar: I love listening to and learning about music.
 I'll memorize trivia about my favorite artists and producers and I've studied Music Theory.
-Sometimes I even make my own music; maybe someday I'll let someone hear it!
+Occasionally, I even make my own music; maybe someday I'll let someone hear it!

 - :dart: My favorite form of entertainment are games, whether it be board games, video games, or athletics.
 Most recently, I was a member of the New Haven dart league.
 With my background in Economics and Game Theory, there's even cross over between my professional and recreational interests.